 Start here: Look at your organizational values and your role competencies to weave in your beliefs about anti-racism, racial justice, and racial equity.

 While the current uprisings and surge in support for the Movement for Black Lives have moved the conversation about systemic racism in the United States, organizational change doesn’t happen overnight.
 As non-Black leaders, many of us are living with guilt and discomfort about our complicity in white supremacy.
 And this can lead us to make changes to our mission, goals, or programs that might appease some stakeholders short-term but are not strategic, sustainable, or realistic long-term.
 These actions are usually about making us feel better, rather than doing better.
 For example, if you’re a predominantly white youth leadership development organization, think twice before developing a program for Black youth, even if that move might appeal to your staff or stakeholders.
 Not only is there a high chance of failure, but also it may lead you to do or co-opt work that other organizations—probably led by and for BIPOC—have already been doing.

-- Get clear on how advancing equity and justice connect to your overall mission, vision, and strategies (check out the chart in this article).
+- Get clear on how advancing equity and justice connect to your overall mission, vision, and strategies.

 - Consider your organizational comparative advantage: What is your organization uniquely positioned to do?
 How can you use anti-racist practices and frameworks to shape and guide what you already do best?